YuvalShaul/kubernetes/labs/k8s-VirtualBox/G-network/248-CoreDNS-configmap/README.md

-# 248 - DNS Pod Configuration
+# 248 - CoreDNS server Configuration

 In this lab we experience the configuration of the CoreDNS service.